SEAI assists energy efficiency community projects through capital funding, partnerships, and technical support.

 This new grant from SEAI aims to encourage suitable Sustainable Energy Communities to partake in small to medium energy projects.
 Up to €3 million will be made available to communities in the SEC network, and a maximum of €200,000 grant funding is available per application.
 The grant call is now open, and applications will be open until July, or until all funding is committed.
 All projects must be completed by October 31st.
 Grant applications will be assessed on a first-come first-served basis.
 This grant enables small scale projects to showcase innovative energy solutions.Learn more

 Eligibility for funding

-Successful BEC projects must demonstrate some or all of the following characteristics.
+Successful BEC and SEC projects must demonstrate some or all of the following characteristics.

 - Community benefits

 This list outlines the types of measures we want to support through the BEC programme.
 We are seeking a mix of elements, not a single focus.